tgh-apil/general_needlework_phantom/README.md

 > <img src="https://user-images.githubusercontent.com/84343976/234936087-60ac528d-0125-489f-81ea-a2f89d9a0c70.png" width="800"><br>
 > One of the phantom's "veins" under ultrasound.
 A: short axis, B: short axis compressed, C: long axis, D: long axis compressed.

+## Care and Maintenance
+If the damage to the phantom is minimal and surface-level, it may be possible to recondition it by lightly melting the surface with a heat gun until the tubes are again visible under ultrasound without obstruction.

+However, if the damage is more extensive—large chunks of gel missing from the surface, leaking tubes, etc—it may be necessary to recast the gel portion of the phantom.
+This can be done by following the mold and phantom assembly instructions below.
+If water is leaking from the tubes due to extensive puncturing, be sure to use new tubes when casting.

+The case can be reused, unless it is damaged, in which case the manufacturing instructions for the case can be followed.

 ## Parts, Materials & Equipment
 ### Mold